Xu Xiaodong: Mixed martial arts career

+Challenge on fraudulent martial arts masters

-Xu was frustrated by what he saw as fraud and hypocrisy amongst martial arts practitioners, and wanted to demonstrate the superiority of modern fighting styles.
+Xu was frustrated by what he saw as fraud and hypocrisy amongst martial arts practitioners, wanting to demonstrate the superiority of modern fighting styles.
 Some in China believe that kung fu masters have supernatural powers, and self-described masters, including Wei Lei, were known to make such claims online.
-Xu started a dispute with Wei on social media, beginning with a demand that Wei provide evidence of his abilities, and culminating in a bare-knuckle fight in a basement in Chengdu in 2017; Xu won convincingly in less than 20 seconds.
+Xu started a dispute with Wei on social media, beginning with a demand that Wei provide evidence of his abilities, and culminating in a bare-knuckle fight in a basement in Chengdu in 2017, where Xu won convincingly in less than 20 seconds.

-After the fight went viral, there was significant blowback on social media where he was accused of disparaging Chinese culture and his family received death threats.
-Beverage tycoon Chen Sheng offered over a million US dollars to any traditional tai chi fighter who could beat him.
-Following this, police stopped a fight against another self-proclaimed tai chi master, Ma Baoguo who allegedly called them in, and Xu was banned for organizing tournaments at his gym.
-Xu continued to fight self-proclaimed tai chi masters.
+After the fight went viral, there was significant blowback on social media where he was accused of disparaging Chinese culture, and his family received death threats.
+Beverage tycoon Chen Sheng offered over a million US dollars to any traditional tai chi fighter who could beat Xu.
+Following this, police stopped a fight against another self-proclaimed tai chi master, Ma Baoguo, who allegedly called them in, and Xu was banned for organizing tournaments at his gym.
+However, Xu continued to fight self-proclaimed tai chi masters.

-In 2018 Xu was injured fighting in a series of sparring matches with kickboxers at a Chinese MMA gym.
-He was left with a fractured skull and needing 26 stitches around his eyebrow following his fourth sparring partner.
-During this year Xu would also receive vocal support from Shaolin abbot Shi Yongxin, who claimed that Xu's actions against fake kung fu artists was good for the traditional art form.
+In 2018, Xu was notoriously injured fighting in a series of sparring matches at a Chinese MMA gym.
+During his fourth round, pitted against Yan Shuaiqi, Xu received a series of knees to the face and was left with a fractured skull and needing 26 stitches around his eyebrow.
+Yan later apologized for injuring him, but Xu assured he did not care, stating, "if traditional martial artists could beat me the way these MMA fighters did then I'd be so happy".
+During this year, Xu would also receive vocal support from Shaolin abbot Shi Yongxin, who claimed that Xu's actions against fake kung fu artists were good for the traditional art forms.

 Xu was sued in 2019 for calling tai chi Grandmaster Chen Xiaowang a fraud, and the Chinese court ordered him to pay Chen approximately US$60,000 in damages and to apologize for seven consecutive days on social media.
-Additionally, his [ credit rating] was lowered to the point where he could not rent, own property, stay in certain hotels, travel on high speed rail or buy plane tickets.
+Additionally, his credit rating was lowered to the point where he could not rent, own property, stay in certain hotels, travel on high speed rail, or buy plane tickets.
 The restrictions were lifted after he paid US$40,000 in both legal fees and the cost of placing the apology.